-- (1) Restricted stock vests ratably over a three-year term from initial grant date. - (2) The value of the unvested restricted stock is shown assuming a market value of \$27.24, the closing market price of a share of common stock on December 29, 2023. - (3) Amount reflected here is the amount Kevin Riley is entitled to under his Separation Agreement.
+(1) Restricted stock vests ratably over a three-year term from initial grant date.

+(2) The value of the unvested restricted stock is shown assuming a market value of \$31.92, the closing market price of a share of common stock on December 31, 2024.